Diabetes dietDiet - diabetes; Blood sugar management

 - Insulin-requiring athletes may need to decrease insulin doses or take in more carbohydrates prior to exercise, but may need to take an extra dose of insulin after exercise (stress hormones released during exercise may increase blood glucose levels).

 - Wear good, protective footwear to help avoid injuries and wounds to the feet.

 - Some blood pressure drugs may affect exercise capacity.
-Patients who use blood pressure medication should consult their doctors on how to balance medications and exercise.
-Patients with high blood pressure should also aim to breathe as normally as possible during exercise.
+People who use blood pressure medication should consult their doctors on how to balance medications and exercise.
+People with high blood pressure should also aim to breathe as normally as possible during exercise.
 Holding your breath can increase blood pressure.

 Diabetic Exchange Lists

 The objective of using diabetic exchange lists is to maintain the proper balance of carbohydrates, proteins, and fats throughout the day.
 People should meet with a dietician or diabetes nutrition expert for help in learning this approach.